About News Publications Experience Honors Projects Contact

 University of Miyazaki, Japan

-Computer vision · multi-camera tracking · Advisor: Dr. Thi Thi Zin · JST Doctoral Grant · NEC C&C Grant
+Computer vision · multi-camera tracking · Advisor: Dr. Thi Thi Zin · JST Doctoral Researcher Grant · NEC C&C Research Grant

 M.Eng. in Energy and Electronics